-GENEVA — U.S. President Donald Trump’s administration violated international trade rules by unfairly slapping US$234 billion in tariffs on Chinese goods without justification two years ago, a World Trade Organization panel ruled on Tuesday.
+GENEVA (AN) — U.S. President Donald Trump's administration violated international trade rules by unfairly slapping US$234 billion in tariffs on Chinese goods without justification two years ago, a World Trade Organization panel ruled on Tuesday.

 China had complained in 2018 to the WTO, which is not part of the United Nations system, about the tariffs that the Trump administration imposed that year on two sets of Chinese products.

-The first involved 25 percent duties on US$34 billion in Chinese goods ranging from aircraft tires to water boilers to X-ray machines.
-The second involved 10 percent duties, later raised to 25 percent, on US$200 billion in Chinese goods — some 1,000 products such as air conditioners, televisions and toys.
+The first involved 25% duties on US$34 billion in Chinese goods ranging from aircraft tires to water boilers to X-ray machines.
+The second involved 10% duties, later raised to 25%, on US$200 billion in Chinese goods — some 1,000 products such as air conditioners, televisions and toys.

 The WTO panel said the U.S. tariffs were illegal because they targeted only Chinese products and the Trump administration "had not provided an explanation" to support their claims that the products benefited from unfair Chinese trade practices, the three-member panel said in a statement.

 "The panel found, accordingly, that the United States had not met its burden of demonstrating that the measures are provisionally justified," it said.
 The panel was chaired by Alberto Juan Dumont, Argentina's U.N. ambassador in Geneva, and included Álvaro Espinoza, a Chilean veteran diplomat and WTO expert, and Athaliah Molokomme, Botswana's U.N. ambassador in Geneva and former attorney general.

 The panel's ruling, backed up by its 66-page report, is the first involving the tariffs imposed by the Trump administration on China, the European Union and other important trading partners — a centerpiece of Trump's antagonistic "America First" trade policy.